-Recurrent Mouth Ulcers – How To Treat Them In Simple Affordable Ways
+Recurrent Mouth Ulcers: How To Treat Them In Simple, Affordable Ways

 Do you have recurrent mouth ulcers and you’re not sure how to treat them?
-Mouth ulcers – also known as canker sores – are ulcers that occur on the mucous membranes in the mouth.
+Mouth ulcers—also known as canker sores—are ulcers that occur on the mucous membranes in the mouth.

 An ulcer is a rupture in your mucous membrane or skin that results in tissue surface disintegration, loss of surface, and necrosis.
 They are usually painful, often making it difficult for you to eat, drink, or clean your teeth.

+Although they’re uncomfortable, they’re normally harmless and sometimes go away on their own after a week or two.
 Mouth ulcers are common, and they may typically be treated at home without the need to consult a dentist or a doctor.

-This post may contain affiliate links as explained in my Disclosure Policy
+This post may contain affiliate links, as explained in our Disclosure Policy

 What causes recurrent mouth ulcers or blisters?